scds/intro-spss/preparation.md

 To get a free trial:
 - Navigate to <https://www.ibm.com/products/spss-statistics>.
-- Click on the button labeled `Try it now`.
+- Click on the button labelled `Try it now`.
 <img src="assets/img/preparation/prep1.png" alt="" width="100%" style="border: solid 2px black">
 - Create an account or log in with an existing IBM account.
 - After verifying your account, you will be able to download the SPSS client.
 Download and follow the instructions given.